Welcome to Buckton Fields

 Q. Will development at Buckton Fields increase the chance of flooding?

-A drainage strategy has been developed for the site to take into account the effect of 1 in 200-year storms and the effects of climate change.
-This includes the creation of three retention ponds to hold surface water run-off and ensure the discharge to the River Nene is no greater than the natural rate of run-off from the existing site.
+An updated drainage strategy has been developed for the site to take into account the effect of 1 in 200-year storms and the effects of climate change.
+This includes the creation of four retention ponds to hold surface water run-off and ensure the discharge to the River Nene is no greater than the natural rate of run-off from the existing site.
 The parameters adopted are as recommended by the Environment Agency.

-The Impact Assessment showed that Buckton Fields would have a slight adverse impact on local air quality, but would not result in levels rising above the standards and objectives set out in the Air Quality Regulations 2000 and 2002 which is the appropriate legislation against which the allocation of Air Quality Management Areas needs to be assessed.
+The Impact Assessment showed that a development at Buckton Fields would have a slight adverse impact on local air quality, but would not result in air pollutant levels rising above the standards and objectives set out in the Air Quality Regulations 2000 and Air Quality (England) (Amendment) Regulations 2002.
+These standards and objectives are those set by the Government in order to protect human health.
+They are used by local authorities and represent the appropriate legislation against which this assessment needs to be based.

 Q. Are there any Tree Preservation Orders (TPO) on the site?